library(tidyverse)

 Aesthetics convey information about a variable in the dataset, whereas setting the color of all points to yellow conveys no information about the dataset - it changes the appearance of the plot in a way that is independent of the underlying data.

-are very different, and the second makes usually no sense, as 'yellow'
+Remember: color = 'yellow' and aes(color = 'yellow') are very different, and the second makes usually no sense, as 'yellow' is treated as data.

 p <- ggplot(data = gapminder,